Welcome to the Adaptation Campaign Hub! Explore key messages, campaigns, and resources.

 Adaptation is for life.
 It must be financed, fast and fair.

-- It’s in each and every country’s interests to scale and speed up adaptation finance now — to protect lives, reduce risk, and secure a more stable, prosperous future for all.
+- It’s in every country’s interests to scale and speed up adaptation finance now — to protect lives, reduce risk, and secure a more stable, prosperous future for all.

 Resources